alihasmat/alihasmat/README.md

 ### Hi there 👋

-## My name is Hasmat Ali and I'm a Data Scientist and Front-End Developer.
+## My name is Hasmat Ali and I'm a Web Developer | Digital Designer | Researcher.

 I enjoy creating digital products that either solve problems or entertain people.
 I'm constantly looking for new challenges and learning new and different technologies on the way.